Statutes of Apimondia

 The emblem of Apimondia is a stylized globe with a queen bee superimposed and the writing Apimondia in the upper section of the globe above the queen bee.

 The flag of Apimondia is formed by two vertical uneven stripes, the one close to the hoist is white, its width being one third of the flag length and the one close to the fly is yellow, its width being two thirds of the flag length.
-In the white partition is the emblem of Apimondia.
+Across the white and yellow sections is the emblem of Apimondia.
 The flag size ratio is 1:2.

 The name, emblem and flag of Apimondia may not be used for commercial purposes without prior written permission by Apimondia.